-The HKMC Annuity Limited (HKMCA), a wholly-owned subsidiary of the Issuer, operates the HKMC Annuity Plan (see "Description of the Issuer - Business Overview - HKMC Annuity Plan") provides immediate lifetime guaranteed monthly payout to the elderly annuitants with a lump-sum premium and as such, the HKMCA is exposed to investment risk and various insurance risks, primarily longevity risk which arises from the possibility that actual life expectancy of annuitants being longer than expected.
-Although the HKMCA has adopted a prudent set of actuarial and investment assumptions for pricing, neither the Issuer nor the HKMCA can offer assurance as to the effectiveness and accuracy of such assumptions.
-Moreover, owing to conservative reserving assumptions under the relevant regulatory requirements, the Issuer and the HKMCA may have to report negative earnings under the HKMC Annuity Plan in the initial period, subject to the actual business volume, profile of the policyholders and actual experience including the relevant investment, mortality, lapse and expense.
-It is also envisaged that the Insurance Authority of Hong Kong may implement a new risk-based capital framework, which is currently under consideration and may affect the future solvency requirement of the HKMCA.
-These could adversely affect the business, financial condition and results of operations of the Issuer and the HKMCA.
+The HKMC Annuity Limited (HKMCA) is a wholly-owned subsidiary of the Issuer which operates the HKMC Annuity Plan (for more information, see the section entitled "Description of the Issuer - Business Overview - HKMC Annuity Plan").
+The HKMCA is exposed to investment risk and various insurance risks, primarily longevity risk which arises from the possibility that the life expectancy of annuitants being longer than expected.
+Although the HKMCA has adopted a prudent set of actuarial and investment assumptions for pricing, neither the Issuer nor the HKMCA can offer any assurance as to the effectiveness and accuracy of such assumptions.
+Moreover, owing to conservative reserving assumptions under the relevant regulatory requirements, the Issuer and the HKMCA may have to report negative earnings under the HKMC Annuity Plan in the initial period, subject to the actual business volume, profile of the policyholders and actual experience including the relevant investment, mortality, lapsation and expense.
+It is also envisaged that the Insurance Authority of Hong Kong would be implementing a new risk-based capital framework which would affect the future solvency requirement of the HKMCA.
+Although the Issuer and the HKMCA have plans to inject capital steadily and orderly to meet the upcoming regulatory capital requirements, neither the Issuer nor the HKMCA can offer any assurance on whether such capital injections will be timely and sufficient for the HKMCA to meet the upcoming regulatory capital requirements with which failure could adversely affect the business, financial condition and results of operations of the Issuer and the HKMCA.

-Further, a significant portion of the asset of the HKMCA is invested in illiquid asset.
-Due to asset volatility and uncertain annuity liabilities, the HKMCA is exposed to asset-liability mismatch risk and liquidity risk.
-The HKMCA minimises the risk through actively monitoring the investment performance and maintaining a number of funding sources.
+Further, a significant portion of the assets of the HKMCA is invested in illiquid assets.
+Owing to asset volatility and uncertain annuity liabilities, the HKMCA is exposed to asset-liability mismatch risk and liquidity risk.
+The HKMCA minimises such risks through monitoring the investment performance and maintaining a number of funding sources.
 However, neither the Issuer nor the HKMCA can offer any assurance as to the effectiveness of such risk mitigation measures.

 The HKMC Annuity Plan is an insurance product offered to a group of vulnerable customers (e.g. persons over 65 years of age).
-The sale of products to such customer is subject to additional regulatory requirements.
-Thus, the HKMCA is exposed to the risk of financial loss and/or reputation damage due to mis-selling and customer complaints.
-Although the HKMCA has carried out a thorough analysis to ensure the products meet customers' needs and provided sufficient training to personnel involved in the distribution channel of these products to mitigate such risks, neither the Issuer nor the HKMCA can offer any assurance that it can avoid legal disputes, regulatory proceedings or investigations as a result of individual misconduct of the personnel involved in the distribution channel, which may have a material and adverse effect on the reputation, business, financial condition and results of operation of the Issuer or the HKMCA.
+The sale of the HKMC Annuity Plan to such customers is subject to additional regulatory requirements.
+Thus, the HKMCA is exposed to the risk of financial loss and/or reputational damage from potential mis-selling and customer complaints.
+Although the HKMCA has carried out a thorough analysis to ensure the product meets customers' needs and provided sufficient training to personnel involved in the distribution channels of the HKMC Annuity Plan to mitigate such risks, neither the Issuer nor the HKMCA can offer any assurance that legal disputes, regulatory proceedings or investigations as a result of allegation of misconduct of the personnel involved in the distribution and results of operations of the Issuer and the HKMCA.